Aerospace Engineering, B.S.

 The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
 Check the handbook for information on the outlook for an aerospace engineering career.

-Aerospace engineering degree graduates typically specialize in two types of engineering: aeronautical engineering and astronautical engineering.
-They take jobs such as:
+Aerospace engineering degree graduates typically specialize in one of two types of engineering: aeronautical engineering and astronautical engineering, leading to such jobs as:

-Florida Tech graduates also pursue graduate degrees (often at Florida Tech) in a variety of disciplines at such prestigious universities as:
+Florida Tech graduates also pursue graduate degrees often at Florida Tech in a variety of disciplines, both at Florida Tech and at such prestigious universities as: